Overview

 Run a service manager for Linux

 If rsbinder-tools is already installed, the rsb_hub executable is also installed.
-Let's run it as follows.
+Run it as follows:

 $ rsb_hub